Do you like to travel? Are you a big fan of Priceline? If so, do you use the online travel service to book flights and hotels often?

 Compare this to Chase Sapphire Reserve, which requires $4,000 in spending to earn a signup bonus, or the American Express Platinum Card, which requires $5,000 in spending for 60,000 points.

-Assuming you do, that’s $50 worth of points right from the get-go, not including the non-bonus points earned on your first purchases.
+As noted, those 5,000 bonus points are worth $50 right from the get-go, not including the non-bonus points earned on your first purchases.

 If the purchase is made at Priceline, you’ll be looking at even more cash back.